everlasting/mongo/README.md

 >
 3、mongos server must last launch, and you must launch two mongos servers at least.
 >
-4、this just my simplely test, when launched then you have to sharding database and set admin password
+4、when launched then you have to sharding database and set admin password, this just one piece of sharding.